-By finding cancer in early stages, it can lead to a better prognosis and outcome.
+Kentucky has a low survival rate of lung cancer, being at only 18.4%.
+By finding cancer in the early stages, it can lead to a better prognosis and outcome.
 That makes screening very important.
 Screening for lung cancer includes a low dose CT scan which can identify small nodules or other abnormalities in the lungs.
 Currently, lung cancer screening is recommended (and covered by most insurance plans and Medicare) for individuals ages 55-80 who have smoked within the last 15 years and have more than a 30 pack-year history of smoking.

-The best thing that can be done is living a healthy lifestyle, obtaining regular checkups and screening, if you qualify.
+The best thing that can be done is to live a healthy lifestyle, obtain regular checkups and screening if you qualify.
 A lung cancer screening can only be ordered by a physician or nurse practitioner.
 Talk to your health care provider to see if you are at risk.
 Screening CT scans do not guarantee that you will not develop lung cancer in the future.